-Note 5 - Single or Sole Source Procurement
+Note 4 - Single or Sole Source Procurement - Multiple HCCSS

-HCCSS Central West is non-compliant with single or sole source procurements.
+HCCSS Toronto Central is non-compliant with single or sole source procurements.
 Single or sole source procurements require approved annual business cases with valid non-competitive exemptions.

-The non-compliance relates to the Human Resources Performance, Learning and Development system.
+The non-compliance relate to the Human Resources Performance, Learning and Development system.
 The system license renews annually unless terminated.
-The termination date has passed.
+Some of the termination date has passed.

 The work to move the Human Resources system to the Ontario Health solution was stopped as HCCSS staff did not transfer.
 The potential use of the Ontario Health solution by HCCSS requires further dialogue with Ontario Health and the Ministry.
-In addition, further administrative direction is required given the current system transformation under-way to determine whether HCCSS should procure a new system or seek other options.
+In addition, further administrative direction is required given the current system transformation underway to determine whether HCCSS should procure a new system or seek other options.

-HCCSS Central West has renewed software licenses through an annual renewals process which is non-compliant with competitive procurement requirements.
+HCCSS Toronto Central has renewed software licenses through an annual renewals process which is non-compliant with competitive procurement requirements.
 It is a software that is used to store the electronic documents related to individual patients and is integrated with the Client Health Related Information System ("CHRIS").
 It was competitively procured by Ontario Association of Community Care Access Centers, before 2007.
 The contract was renewed by its successor organization, Health Shared Services Ontario (Ontario Health Shared Services) on an exception basis given it is a proprietary system and integrated with CHRIS.
 To change this software would be a significant strategic decision.